-Impact of the finance costs restriction on the level of borrowing
+How the finance costs restriction affects borrowing

-The restriction to the tax deductibility of finance costs also affects the amount that you can borrow.
-The affordability tests applied by lenders take account of the tax that you will have to pay on property income, which could be higher given the restriction if you pay tax at more than the basic rate.
+The change in tax relief for finance costs also affects the amount that you can borrow.
+Affordability tests applied by lenders take account of the tax that you will have to pay on property income, which could be higher given the restriction if you pay tax at more than the basic rate.
 Lenders will probably require rental income to be 145% of your finance costs if you are a higher rate taxpayer, compared to the previous level of 125%.
-Borrowing at the 125% level should still be possible, if using a limited company or if you just pay tax at the basic rate.
+Borrowing at the 125% level should still be possible, if using a limited company or maybe if you just pay tax at the basic rate.